Self-Betrayal and Barriers to Empowerment

 In being willing to stay with discomfort and see it through, while holding true to our vision, we can find tremendously greater trust in ourselves.

-We don’t have to betray ourselves as we go after our dreams, and can stay conscious in our choices and their impact on others.
+You don’t have to betray yourself as you go after your dreams, and can stay conscious in your choices and their impact on others.

 Staying conscious can be painful.